Coupling Designs for Randomized Experiments with Complex Treatments: Introduction

 \section{Introduction}

 Consider assigning treatments $\Di$ from a distribution $F$ to units $i \in [n]$ in a randomized experiment.
-It is widely recognized that for simple discrete distributions $F$, experimenters can improve estimation efficiency by stratifying on covariates at design time.
-For example, if $\Di \in \{0, 1\}$ and $F = \bern(1/2)$, a \emph{matched pairs} design would match units with similar baseline covariates $X_i \approx X_j$ into pairs, then set $\Di=1$ and $\Dj=0$ or vice-versa, with equal probability.
-Doing so balances covariates between treatment and control groups, improving precision for generic parametric causal estimators \citep{bruhn2009,imai2009,bai2023efficiency}.
-Similarly, if there are $k$ treatments and $F = \unif([k])$, one can improve efficiency by \emph{matched k-tuples} randomization: match units into groups of $k$ with similar baseline covariates, then randomly assign one unit to each treatment \citep{cochran1957experimental}.
+It is well known that for simple discrete distributions $F$, experimenters can improve estimation efficiency by stratifying on covariates in the experimental design.
+For example, if $\Di \in \{0, 1\}$ and $F = \bern(1/2)$, a matched pairs design would match units with similar baseline covariates $X_i \approx X_j$ into pairs, then set $\Di=1$ and $\Dj=0$ or vice-versa, with equal probability.
+Doing so balances covariates between treatment and control groups, improving precision for standard treatment-effect estimators \citep{bruhn2009,bai2023efficiency}.
+Similarly, if there are $k$ treatments and $F = \unif([k])$, one can improve efficiency by matched $k$-tuples randomization: match units into groups of $k$ with similar baseline covariates, then randomly assign one unit to each treatment \citep{cochran1957experimental}.

 Moving beyond these well understood situations, consider a researcher interested in the effect of cash grants $d \in [0, u]$ on future household consumption $\yi(d)$.
-They want to estimate an approximation of the average dose-response curve $d \mapsto n\inv \sum_i \yi(d)$ for grant amounts $d \in [0, u]$.
-Identification of the full curve requires continuous randomization of the treatment, such as $F = \unif[0, u]$.
-However, this makes stratification impossible since there are infinitely many treatment levels.
-One possible solution is to just assign treatments independently between units, forgoing any efficiency improvements.
+They want to estimate features of the average dose-response $d \mapsto n\inv \sum_i \yi(d)$ for grant amounts $d \in [0, u]$.
+Identification of the full curve requires continuous randomization of the treatment, e.g.\ with $F = \unif[0, u]$.
+However, this choice of distribution makes conventional stratification impossible, since there are infinitely many treatment levels.

-An alternative solution that potentially improves efficiency is to first discretize the treatment, say into $k=20$ treatment levels, then apply matched $k$-tuples randomization.
+One simple design for this treatment space is just to assign treatments independently, but this can be highly inefficient.
+Alternatively, one could first discretize the treatment, say into $k=20$ treatment levels, then apply matched $k$-tuples randomization.
 However, such discretization generally requires changing the causal estimand, since the dose-response is non-identified at intermediate points.
 Even leaving such identification issues aside, match quality deteriorates rapidly as $k$ increases, reducing the efficiency gains from stratified randomization.
-Indeed, in moderately sized experiments, it can be challenging to find well-matched pairs of $k=2$ units even for relatively low-dimensional covariates, and will be much more difficult to find well-matched groups of $k=20$ units.
+Indeed, in moderately sized experiments, it can even be challenging to find well-matched pairs of $k=2$ units for relatively low-dimensional covariates, and will be much more difficult to find well-matched groups of $k=20$ units.